-The Rare Book School teaching collection is especially rich in printed materials from this period, and students will have ample opportunity to study and handle multiple examples that illustrate important features of the history of the American industrial book; copies of manuscript material will be used to study the business practices of book manufacturers and publishers.
-Students will also be introduced to important reference works and other resources for the study of American book history, and have the opportunity to discuss their own research projects with the instructor and class members.
+The Rare Book School teaching collection is especially rich in printed materials from this period, and students will have an opportunity to study multiple examples that illustrate important features of the history of the American industrial book; copies of some manuscript material will be also be available to illustrate the business practices of book manufacturers and publishers.
+Students will also be introduced to important reference works and other resources for the study of American book history and have are encouraged to discuss their own research projects with the instructor and class members.

 The course is aimed at scholars, librarians, collectors, and others whose work or research requires particular knowledge of the American industrial book and, thus, it is intended for those who already have some familiarity with book production methods and American book history.
-It serves as a chronological sequel to James N. Green’s History of the Book in America, c.
-1700-1830 (H-70) and supplements at a more advanced level the broad overview offered in my introductory History of the Book in America: A Survey from Colonial to Modern (H-15).
+It serves as a chronological sequel to James N. Green’s History of the Book in America, c.1700–1830 (H-70) and supplements at a more advanced level the broad overview offered in my introductory course The History of the Book in America: A Survey from Colonial to Modern (H-15).
 In their personal statement, applicants are requested to summarize briefly their background in the field, current research projects, and topics or issues that they would particularly like the course to address.